Research web page of Philipp Geiger

 All peer-reviewed publications

 3. Geiger, P., & Straehle, C.-N. (2021).
 Learning game-theoretic models of multiagent trajectories using implicit layers.
-Proceedings of the Thirty-Fifth AAAI Conference on Artificial Intelligence (AAAI).
-[DL: publication.]
+Proceedings of the Thirty-Fifth AAAI Conference on Artificial Intelligence (AAAI). [publication.]

 4. Etesami, J., & Geiger, P. (2020).
 Causal Transfer for Imitation Learning and Decision Making under Sensor‐shift.
-Proceedings of the Thirty-Third AAAI Conference on Artificial Intelligence (AAAI).
-[DL: publication.]
+Proceedings of the Thirty-Third AAAI Conference on Artificial Intelligence (AAAI). [publication.]

 5. Geiger, P., Besserve, M., Winkelmann, J., Proissl, C., & Schölkopf, B. (2019).
 Coordinating users of shared facilities based on data-driven assistants and game-theoretic analysis.
-Proceedings of the 35th Conference on Uncertainty in Artificial Intelligence (UAI).
-[DL: publication, slides.]
+Proceedings of the 35th Conference on Uncertainty in Artificial Intelligence (UAI). [publication, slides.]

 6. Geiger, P., Hofmann, K., & Schölkopf, B. (2016).
 Experimental and causal view on information integration in autonomous agents.
-Proceedings of the 6th International Workshop on Combinations of Intelligent Methods and Applications (CIMA), 21–28.
-[DL: publication, slides.]
+Proceedings of the 6th International Workshop on Combinations of Intelligent Methods and Applications (CIMA), 21–28. [publication, slides.]

 7. Geiger, P., Zhang, K., Gong, M., Janzing, D., & Schölkopf, B. (2015).
 Causal inference by identification of vector autoregressive processes with hidden components.
-Proceedings of the 32nd International Conference on Machine Learning (ICML).
-[DL: publication, slides.]
+Proceedings of the 32nd International Conference on Machine Learning (ICML). [publication, slides.]

 9. Geiger, P., Janzing, D., & Schölkopf, B. (2014).
 Estimating causal effects by bounding confounding.
-Proceedings of the 30th Conference on Uncertainty in Artificial Intelligence (UAI).
-[DL: publication, supplement, slides.]
+Proceedings of the 30th Conference on Uncertainty in Artificial Intelligence (UAI). [publication, supplement, slides.]

 Preprints